The Human-Canine Bond.

 Nature and nurture.

-Environment, experience and genetics are all relevant to how much better a dog responds to people, than to other dogs.
+Environment, experience and genetics are all relevant to how dogs respond to people.
 Dogs bred specifically to work with humans are, perhaps, biased to bond with their human partners.
 Herding dogs like Border Collies, for example, typically lack sociability with unfamiliar dogs.

 Socialisation of the dog through key development phases is also a contributing factor.
 A dog, lacking in social skills within their own species, may well prefer people over dogs for the rest of their lives.
-The way in which dogs bond with people is, perhaps, another factor why people love dogs so much.
+The way in which dogs bond with people in this way, perhaps, another factor why people love dogs so much.

 Conclusion.